top of page

 Those of you who follow Hell of a Midlife will know that I recently wrote about my decade-old White Company coat.
 It stripped my bank balance of £300, but it turned out to be an indulgence that taught me that the most sustainable garment is the one you already own.

 Writing that post reminded me that as I’ve aged, my sense of global responsibility has deepened.
-A wardrobe full of 'nothing to wear' is no longer a rite of passage; it’s a burden, both to me and the planet.
-It also reminded me of The True Cost - the ground breaking 2015 documentary that threw aside the fashion industry's cloak, to expose a hidden world of exploitation and environmental devastation.
-Then I got to thinking: since that film aired, has anything really changed?
+A wardrobe full of 'nothing to wear' is no longer a rite of passage; it’s a burden - to me and the planet.
+It also reminded me of The True Cost - the 2015 documentary that threw aside the fashion industry's cloak to expose a world of exploitation and environmental devastation.
+Then I got to thinking: has anything really changed since that film aired?

 Is there hope?
-I like to think so.
-After all, ethical fashion used to rely on voluntary promises -but governments are now finally stepping in.
+I think so.
+Ethical fashion used to rely on voluntary promises - but now governments are finally stepping in.

 Additionally we are seeing exciting advancements in materials.

-Designers like Stella McCartney continue to be the North Star of the movement, she is using her 2026 collections to debut CO2-absorbing fabrics and bio-engineered feathers.
+• Designers like Stella McCartney continue to lead the movement; she is using her 2026 collections to debut CO2-absorbing fabrics and bio-engineered feathers.

-We now have mushroom leather (Mycelium), pineapple leather (Pinatex) and recycled fibres like Circulose.
-Though, a massive challenge remains - scalability.
+• We now have mushroom leather (Mycelium), pineapple leather (Pinatex) and recycled fibres like Circulose.
+Though, a huge challenge remains - scalability.
 Synthetic fibres like polyester remain cheap because they are a by-product of the oil industry.
-Until we subsidise mushroom leather or pineapple silk the way we do fossil fuels, these revolutionary materials will remain luxury niche items rather than every-day staples.
+Until we subsidise mushroom leather or pineapple silk the way we do fossil fuels, these revolutionary materials will remain luxury niche items - rather than becoming every-day staples.

 One element of the film that stayed with me in particular was the risk workers face daily - highlighted by the Rana Plaza disaster.
-Since then, the International Accord (a legally binding agreement for factory safety) has expanded significantly.
-But this is bittersweet.
-While factories are becoming structurally safer, a living wage remains a radical, elusive concept in 2026.
-In other words, the International Accord gave the workers a sturdy, waterproof raincoat to protect them from the storm (the dangerous factory).
-But, because of inflation, they can no longer afford the food or heat they need to stay warm inside the coat.
-The coat keeps them dry, but they are still freezing.
+Since then, the International Accord (a legally binding agreement for factory safety) has expanded significantly, but this is bittersweet.
+While factories are becoming structurally safer, a living wage remains an elusive concept in 2026.

 What Can We Do?

 I’m pleased to report that the experts haven't given up on the environment - or the people.
-While as mentioned, Stella McCartney debuts CO2-absorbing fabrics, Safia Minney is leading 'Fashion Declares!', a movement pushing for a 'Just Transition' that protects both the soil and the souls of the workers.
-Meanwhile, Lucy Siegle is championing laws that would make fair wages and repair services a legal requirement, not a choice.
-They are working to ensure that one day, that sturdy raincoat comes with the warmth and dignity every worker deserves.
+While as mentioned, Stella McCartney debuts CO2-absorbing fabrics, Safia Minney is leading 'Fashion Declares!', a movement pushing for a 'Just Transition' that protects both the soil, and the workers.
+Meanwhile, Lucy Siegle is championing laws that would make fair wages and repair services a legal requirement - not a choice.

-So if the pioneers of the movement are still fighting, so can we.
+So if the pioneers of the movement are still fighting, we should too.
 Begin by researching brands on Good On You.
 Put your name behind systemic change through EarthDay.org. petitions.
-And let me tell you about my Backyard Test: Before you buy, ask yourself: Will I wear this 30 times?
-Is it built to last?
-Imagine every item you discard piling up in your own backyard.
-If your personal 'textile mountain' was growing outside your window, would you still buy this?
+And let me tell you about my Backyard Test: Before you buy, ask yourself: Will I wear this multiple times?
+Will it last?
+Imagine every item you throw out piling up in your own garden.
+If your personal 'textile mountain' had to grow outside your lounge window - would you still buy this?

 Finally, treat 'new' as a last resort.
 By extending a piece's life by just nine months, you dramatically reduce its impact and keep your personal textile mountain at bay.